digital-asset/daml/docs/source/ops/system_architecture_faq.rst

 //////////////////////////////////////

 Daml and Canton's execution model is that the submitting participant node computes the entire transaction and its views to other participants, and then submits those views as part of a “confirmation request” to the other involved participants and the mediator.
-The participants validate the reveiced transaction views by re-computing them with the deterministic Daml engine, and then send confirmations to the mediator.
-The mediator processes the confirmations accoring to a confirmation policy, and sends out an aggregated commit message to all involved participants once sufficient confirmations were received.
-All the message sending happens via the sequencer.
+The participants validate the received transaction views by re-computing them with the deterministic Daml engine, and then send confirmations to the mediator.
+The mediator processes the confirmations according to a confirmation policy and sends out an aggregated commit message to all involved participants once sufficient confirmations are received.
+All messages are sent via the sequencer.

 **Further Reading**: